-- Register online via the WEAR Sustain F6S Portal via the WEAR Sustain website and complete an application electronically in English before the May 31st deadline.
+- Register online via the WEAR Sustain F6S Portal and complete an application electronically in English before the January 15th deadline.

 - All projects should address one of the Open Call Themes in some way, with emphasis on the ethical and sustainability dimensions and new approaches to the life-cycle of a product.
 Research more on these topics and come to one of our Open Call events to find out more from our experts.

 - Submit a complete proposal that consists of the following items:

 - Executive summary (max.
 1 page) – a summary of the vision and innovation of the project idea that addresses one of the Open Call Themes and your unique idea;

 - A presentation of the team and how you intend to collaborate: including very short bios for each team member (100-150 words), their expertise, previous realised projects on wearables, electronic or smart textiles incl. contact details and links to full CV’s of the team members (max.
 1 page);

 - A project pitch (max.
 5 pages).
 The team needs to explain to how their project is ethical and sustainable.
 Then the project should be proposed on the basis of the NABC method: Need (social, personal, etc.), Approach (how you will source, design, develop and implement the project), Benefit (this is innovative elements of your idea, or what is uniqueness about it), and Competition (any known product competition) (more on this method can be found here NABC Method from Stanford Research Institute). **Please include a description of the technology and design thinking and implementation methodologies to be used in the project.